miguelbraganca/mase/practical2_mp1820.md

 ```
 Can you then design a search so that it can reach a network that can have this kind of structure?

-Yes, by defining a new redefine_linear_transform_pass that accepts various multipliers:
+Yes, by defining a new redefine_linear_transform_pass2 that accepts various multipliers:
 ```python
 def redefine_linear_transform_pass2(graph, pass_args=None):
     main_config = pass_args.pop('config')